Reporting of Microbiology Results on Tests Performed at Laboratory Alliance

 - Throat specimens with cultures or direct tests that are positive for Strep. pyogenes (Beta Strep.
 Group A) on outpatients not receiving auto faxed reports and all inpatient and outpatient isolates of Strep. pyogenes from specimens other than throat such as wound or vaginal.

-- Protocol for MRSA, VRE, ESBL and CRE notification for St. Joseph’s Hospital, Crouse Hospital and Upstate University Hospital-Community Campus
+- Protocol for MRSA, VRE, ESBL and CRE notification for St. Joseph’s Hospital and Crouse Hospital:

 - New Patient Isolates